top of page

 Classes will typically involve warm-ups, introductory drills and games, an exploration of concepts from the current source, and free fencing.
-Our goal is to build an understanding of how to fence according to the sources and develop one's skills for the modern context.
+Our goal is to build an understanding of how to fence according to the sources and develop one's skills for the modern sport.

 Joining the club requires registering for an introductory class, which occur on a non-regular basis as space opens up.
 We encourage folks to come observe a class.
 Some loaner gear is available for newcomers - masks, gorgets, padded gloves, and padded swords.